It’s everyone’s biggest fear. The stock market takes a dive! The biggest question on your mind: What’s going to happen to my retirement account?

-This post will take you through past scenarios and what to do if this happens in the future.
+This post will take you through a past scenario comparable to what we are currently seeing in the market and what to do now and in future events.

-A recent example of this sort of dive was BREXIT, when the United Kingdom voted to leave the European Union back in June 2016.
+The most recent example of a comparable dive was BREXIT, when the United Kingdom voted to leave the European Union back in June 2016.
 The day following the decision, British Prime Minister David Cameron resigned.

 The decision had an impact on United States markets, as well.
 The Dow Jones industrial average fell by 611 points, one of the largest single-day drops in recorded history.